Joinguyen/j-queue-sdk-web/README.md

   - `loaderGradientStart` (string): Starting color of the loader gradient (e.g., `'#276bff'`).
 Defines the initial color of the loading animation.
   - `loaderGradientEnd` (string): Ending color of the loader gradient (e.g., `'rgba(39,107,255,0.05)'`).
 Defines the final color of the loading animation.
 - `customEvents` (object, optional): Key-value pairs where the key is the event name and the value is a handler function.
 The handler receives event `data` and utilities `{ createPopup, removePopup, preventNavigation, allowNavigation }`.
-- `pollInterval` (number, optional): Interval for polling queue status in milliseconds (default: `1000`).
-The interval adjusts dynamically based on queue position (adds `(position / 100) * 1000`ms for positions >= 100).

 ## Features

 - Connects to a Socket.IO server to monitor queue status.
-- Makes HTTP API calls to `/join`, `/status`, and `/leave` endpoints.
-- Receives `{ data: { uuid: string, position: number, status: string } }` from the Socket.IO server via the `online-queue:status` event.
+- Receives `{ data: { uuid: string, position: number, status: OnlineQueueStatus } }` from the Socket.IO server via the `online-queue:status` event.
-- If `status === 'ACTIVE'`, removes the popup and allows navigation.
+- Handles queue status updates:
+  - `ACTIVE`: Removes the popup, allows navigation, and emits `online-queue:check-disconnected` every 30 seconds to maintain connection status.
-- If `status === 'WAITING'`, displays a customizable full-screen popup with the queue `position` and prevents navigation.
+  - `WAITING`: Displays a customizable full-screen popup with the queue `position`, prevents navigation, and emits `online-queue:status` at an interval of 2000ms (adjusted by `(position / 100) * 1000`ms for positions >= 100).
+  - `EMPTY`: Logs an error to the console and clears any active intervals, taking no further UI or navigation actions.
 - Supports custom Socket.IO events via `customEvents`.
 - Provides utilities (`createPopup`, `removePopup`, `preventNavigation`, `allowNavigation`) for custom event handlers.
-- Handles connection errors and disconnections gracefully with reconnection logic.
+- Handles connection errors and disconnections with reconnection logic (default: 3 attempts, 1000ms delay).
 - Includes default popup styling with a loading animation and multilingual support (English and Korean).
-- Sends periodic `online-queue:set-ttl` messages to maintain queue position.
+- Sends periodic `online-queue:status` messages for `WAITING` state to maintain queue position.
 - Uses `navigator.sendBeacon` to notify the server with a JSON payload when leaving the queue.

 ## Development